Ruffian-L/cathedral-beir/README.md

 - [BEIR Benchmark](https://github.com/beir-cellar/beir) for evaluation framework
 - [Nomic AI](https://www.nomic.ai/) for the embedding model
 - [Sentence Transformers](https://www.sbert.net/) for the encoding library

+---

+**By Jason Van Pham, in collaboration with Grok, Claude, and Gemini.**